Donderstal/Excel-parser/readme.txt

 This program is designed to be a time saving application that can process Excel files received from Facebook into a desired format.
 Installing it properly might be a little bit challenging, but after installation, usage should be easy enough.

+## usage
+Ex2Ex is run through the terminal.
+If everything is installed correctly, using it should be very easy.
+The commands in the terminal should look as follows:

+    node /users/example/ex2ex/src/ex2ex.js /users/example/documents/oldExcel.xlsx /users/example/documents/newExcel.xlsx

+The command consists of four parts.
+The first is the 'node' command.
+The second is the location of the ex2ex.js file.
+The third is the Excel file you wish to process.
+The fourth is the name and location of the new Excel file after processing.
+The path of the ex2ex.js file and the old Excel file are easily obtained by simply dragging and dropping the file into the terminal, just like you would when attaching a file to an email.
+Always remember to add the .xlsx extension to the new Excel file in the command line, or else it won't render as a readable Excel sheet

+## warnings
+Please keep in mind that this program is specifically designed to work with Facebok's 'Weekly Ad Report'.
+Usage with Excel sheets in different formats will lead to errors and unexpected behavior.

+As of the writing of this readMe, there is a problem with the new Excel files which sometimes cause a warning to pop up when you wish to open the new file with Excel.
+(Something like: 'We found a problem with some content in 'newExcel.xlsx'.
+Do you want us to try to recover as much as we can?
+If you trust the source of this workbook, click Yes.')
+Please click 'yes' when prompted to and the file should open normally.

 ## Installing
 Before Ex2Ex is ready for usage, you need to install some dependencies to make the program run properly.
 Below is a step-by-step guide to get you to the process.